splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 * Which environment variables and command line parameters to set for the auto-instrumentation agents.
 For more information, see https://docs.splunk.com/Observability/apm/set-.
 * Guide on how to enable https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.8rdrmmc6xzqh if required.
 * Instructions how to configure logs to add tracing information.
 This is language dependent.
-For a  Java example, see https://docs.splunk.com/Observability/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.html.
+For a  Java example, see :ref:`correlate-traces-with-logs-java`.
 * A guide that to the naming conventions for metrics, and environments.
 For details on metric naming conventions, see https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.wm48ywczbj4.
 For details on environment naming conventions, see https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.nly13uf61hgz.

+.. _splunk-se:

 Utilize Splunk expert to help with support
 ============================================================